-- use is free of charge.
+- Use is free of charge.

-- the wireless network is encrypted.
+- The wireless network is encrypted with WPA2/AES.

-- the network gives you access to the general Internet.
+- The network gives you access to the general internet.

 In Europe, a minimum number of services ("ports") must be made available at the hotspot.
 The list includes sending and receiving email (encrpytedly and unencryptedly), browsing web pages (encrpytedly and unencryptedly), and access to a wide variety of Virtual Private Networking (VPN) solutions which can connect you back to your home institution in privacy.